venatrix/jboss-eap-quickstarts/README.md

 provide image pull access to stage project from dev project, so it can pull images from dev project

-`oc policy add-role-to-group system:image-puller system:serviceaccount:stage:default -n dev`
+`oc policy add-role-to-group system:image-puller system:serviceaccounts:stage -n dev`

 oc login to developer and create an application,